wheerdam/linuxjoy/windows.md

 | D-pad X*         | 6            | -32767 to 32767, left negative    |
 | D-pad Y*         | 7            | -32767 to 32767, forward negative |

 The native library does not support the D-pad, yet.
 The D-pad is treated as axes in Linux (axes 6 and 7), but they are treated as buttons in XInput.
 Support will be coming soon, but it will be most likely follow the Linux model.
-The following is the button and axis mapping for this controller (following Linux Xbox mapping):

 ## Miscellaneous